 DAS shortlisted for two categories at the British Insurance Awards

 DAS Insurance website nominated for global award

-The Insurance Institute of Northern Ireland’s Premium Masterclass Series – sponsored by DAS UK Group – is holding the first of six thought leadership events at the Clayton Hotel in Belfast at 8:30am this Thursday (17 October).
+The Insurance Institute of Northern Ireland’s Premium Masterclass Series – sponsored by DAS UK Group – is holding the third of six thought leadership events at the Clayton Hotel in Belfast at 8:30am this Thursday (21 November).